igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 Then, to get rid of the content that came along with the example site, delete everything inside `content` and `resources` directories.

 ### Create About Page
 The next step is to create an empty `About` page.
-Use the [hugo new](https://gohugo.io/commands/hugo_new/) command, for example:
+Use the `hugo new` command, for example:
 ```plaintext
 $ hugo new page/about.md
 ```

-![Hugo New Site About Page](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-about-page.png)

 Make sure you run it from the site's root directory.
 Here, `page/about.md` is a path relative to the `content` folder.

+![Hugo New Site About Page](/img/content/article/start-blogging-with-github-hugo-and-netlify/hugo-new-site-about-page.png)

-The `page` part in this path defines the post type.
-It should map to one of the archetypes supported by the theme.
+The `page` part in the `page/about.md` path defines a post type that should map to one of the archetypes supported by the theme.
 The supported archetypes are defined by the theme in the `themes/bilberry-hugo-theme/archetypes` folder.
 Bilberry Hugo theme supports the `article`, `audio`, `code`, `gallery`, `link`, `page`, `quote` and `video` post types.

 The content for the `page/about.md` file is generated according to the `themes/bilberry-hugo-theme/archetypes/page.md` template:
 ```markdown